Published January 23, 2025

 Matching Fonts to Your Brand

-If you already have a brand font for your website, social media graphics, or business, consider using it for your captions as well, provided it meets the readability requirements above.
+If you already have a brand font for your website, social media graphics, or business, consider using it for your captions too, provided it meets the readability requirements above.
 Consistency across touchpoints reinforces brand recognition.
-If your brand font is a serif or decorative typeface that does not work for captions, choose a complementary sans-serif that shares a similar feel, whether that is geometric, rounded, or angular.
+If your brand font is a serif or decorative typeface that doesn't work for captions, pick a complementary sans-serif with a similar feel, whether that's geometric, rounded, or angular.